 Community Vaccine Distribution Update

-The COVID-19 vaccine will be available on an appointment-only basis for individuals in Tier1A and Tier1B at the Flathead County Fairgrounds.
+The COVID-19 vaccine is currently available on an appointment-only basis for individuals in Tier1A, Tier1B, and Tier 1B+ at the Flathead County Fairgrounds.

 The number of appointments available each week is dependent on vaccine allocation.
 Vaccine availability is very limited at this time, and FCCHD is unsure of how much vaccine will be shipped each week.
 As such, appointment scheduling will be done on a week-by-week basis, and vaccine will not be immediately available to all individuals who qualify.